kosz/research-can-require-replace-gulp-chug/README.md

 #### Edit: Conclusion

-The [suggested alternative](https://github.com/gulpjs/plugins/blob/master/src/blackList.json#L100) to gulp-chug does not work.
+The [suggested alternative](https://github.com/gulpjs/plugins/blob/master/src/blackList.json#L100) to gulp-chug does not work for this scenario.
 A working alternative was suggested [here](https://github.com/gulpjs/gulp/issues/919).

 #### Background info